I‘m always looking for more ways to make money on the side in order to pad my family’s bottom line.

-Becoming an Airbnb host is pretty easy, you just have to have a bit of extra space that you can share with a guest.
-It's free to sign up and create a listing, and the only fee you'll typically pay is a 3% host service fee when someone books and pays for a rental.
+Becoming an Airbnb host is pretty simple, you just have to have a bit of extra space that you can share with a guest.
+It’s free to sign up and create a listing, and the only fee you’ll typically pay is a 3% host service fee when a guest checks in.

 The first step is to sign up.
 Do that through the link below:

 Sign Up To Become An Airbnb Host Here